mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 ### Testing user stories

-#### Prospective Customers
+#### Players

-1. As a prospective customer, I want to see a list of the services offered by the consultant so that I can understand if the consultant can provide the solution my business is seeking.
+1. As a player, I want to play an accessible, easy to understand, fun, and visually attractive game that is responsive on any device.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|